DevStorm9833/Unity_Engine/My_Idea.md

 - Puzzle Requirement:
 ```
-All players will have 1 component reqd to solve a puzzle.
+All players will have 1 component reqd to solve the last Hard puzzle.
 If your partner dies, his component will be acquired by opponent team.
 ```